oneapi-src/oneDAL/docs/source/onedal/algorithms/optimizers/newton-cg.rst

 Computing
 ---------

+Newton-CG optimizer also known as the hessian-free optimizer is used to minimize convex function without calculating the hessian matrix but using a hessian product matrix operator.
+The descent direction in the Newton method is calculated using the formula :math:`d_k = -H_k^{-1} g_k` where :math:`g_k, H_k` are the gradient and hessian matrix of the loss function on the :math:`k`-th iteration.
+In Newton-CG method Conjugate Gradients solver is used to find the approximate solution to the equation :math:`H_k d_k = -g_k`.
+Conjugate Gradients solver can find solution to the system of linear equations :math:`Ax = b` taking vector :math:`b` and functor :math:`f(p) = Ap` as input.

 .. _newton_cg_c_math_dense:

 Computation method: *dense*
 ---------------------------
-The method defines Newton-CG optimizer, which is used in other algorithms for the convex optimization.
-There are no separate computation mode to minimize function manually.
+The method defines the Newton-CG optimizer, which is used in other algorithms for convex optimization.
+There are no separate computation modes to minimize function manually.

 ---------------------